albertvargasLNRS-UX/albertvargasLNRS-UX/README.md

 ### Principle User Experience Designer II at LexisNexis Risk Solutions

 ## 👨‍💻 About Me
 Hi there!
-I'm adesigner with a knack for crafting user-friendly designs.
-With a strong background in graphic design, UI/UX, and branding, I bring a unique blend of artistic flair and technical expertise to every project I undertake.
+I'm a UX designer with a knack for crafting user-friendly, innovative designs.
+With a strong background in UX Design, system and workflow design, UI, and branding, I bring a unique blend of artistic flair and technical expertise to every project I undertake.

 ## 💼 Professional Experience

-I work with various stakeholders to establish best practices and UX design standards for LexisNexis Risk Solutions, inc.
+I work with various stakeholders to establish best practices and UX design standards for LexisNexis Risk Solutions, Inc.

 **Responsibilities:**
 - Analyze customer use cases, business, and organization.